 If you are considering filing for divorce, and your partner exhibits narcissistic traits, take their traits into account and engage a team that understands narcissistic traits as you begin planning to file for divorce.
+Often divorces that involve a narcissist spouse can become high conflict.
 What you do before filing for a divorce can greatly impact the divorce, and your quality of life during the divorce process.

 Make A Plan